 We are currently receiving a high number of enquiries about our waste collection and recycling service.
 We will be continuing to operate as close to a normal service for as long as we possibly can.
 Any updates about this service will be shared on our website and social media.

 If your bin is missed please report it through our online form or call 01246 345345.
-Please ensure that you state clearly where you live, the service can then rearrange collection.
+Please ensure that you state clearly where you live and the colour of the bin missed.
+The service can then rearrange collection.

 Missed bins information

 Let us know if you need help with your bins including:

 - ask us to repair your bin